Middle School Curriculum

 Life Science

-This course provides seventh graders with an introduction to biology, encompassing the basics of microbiology, evolution and ecology.
+This course provides seventh graders with an introduction to biology, encompassing the basics of microbiology, evolution, and ecology.
 This course intertwines life science content with cross-cutting concepts in science as well as science and engineering practices.
 Students continue developing research skills, collaborating on quarterly projects designed around life science topics.

 Topics covered: